horst3180/arc-theme/README.md

 # Arc Theme

 Arc is a flat theme with transparent elements for GTK 3, GTK 2 and Gnome-Shell.
-It supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, etc.
+It supports GTK 3 and GTK 2 based desktop environments like Gnome, Unity, Budgie, Pantheon, XFCE, Mate, etc.

 ###Arc is available in three variants